sunnysidedenver/swpc_27day/README.md

 ## Data
 In order to test this hypothesis, the forecasts have to be extracted from 185 PDF "Weekly" files into a readable format.
 This Python program will extract the forecasts from these files (found on pages 4, 5, 6 or 7) then convert them into text files.
 The text files will then be read into Pandas dataframes for additional analysis.
 [Observed F10.7 cm flux data](ftp.seismo.nrcan.gc.ca/spaceweather/solar_flux/daily_flux_values/fluxtable.txt) were collected from the Government of Canada.

+The notebook file, linked above, is best referenced to understand how the data were staged, acquired and transformed into a useable format for analysis.

 ## Analysis
 These forecasts were compared against observed values in order to obtain a "skill score" and other statistical performance metrics.
 Some analysis techniques required the subjective transformation of quanitatitve data into qualitative (hit or miss).
 For purposes of this study, if a forecast was within 5 sfu, it was considered a hit.
+Detailed analysis can be found in the linked notebook above.

 The period of study was chosen carefully to minimize the size of the dataset and yet still be representative of solar minimum (2020) and maximum (2023) conditions and the years in between.